College Area, San Diego: History

 On August 18, 1948, the "Campus Drive-In" movie theater with a capacity for 900 cars was built at the intersection of College Avenue and El Cajon Boulevard.
 The opening night films were Give My Regards to Broadway and The Kansan.
 The final two features in 1983 were The Dark Crystal and Dragonslayer.

+In 1951, Robert O. Peterson opened the first Jack in the Box at 63rd Street and El Cajon Boulevard, pioneering the concept of a drive-thru restaurant with a two-way intercom.

 In 1961, snack-bar employee Tom O'Leary was convicted of manslaughter for stabbing a patron named Dennis O'Connor to death at the drive-in.
 The O'Connor family sued the company for wrongful death but did not prevail.
 The dead man's family became active in city politics and eventually his sister Maureen O'Connor was elected mayor of San Diego in 1986.

 Three neon drum majorettes wearing Indian headdresses from the Drive-In are preserved in the Vons shopping center at this location and one large one is preserved in the College Grove Shopping Center further south on College Avenue in Oak Park.

 On October 31, 2024, an urban wildfire in a gorge along Montezuma Avenue damaged six homes and prompeted evacuations and school closings.